vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Scroll.md

 ## Introduction
 This component allows the user to scroll through its content, it has a large variety of options to fit all kind of user needs.

-For its use, it is necessary to import vc-scroll in the head of the HTML document:
+For its use, it is necessary to import eon-scroll in the head of the HTML document:
 ``` [html]
 <head>
   <script>
-    eon.import("/eon/ui/vc-scroll.html");
+    eon.import("/eon/ui/eon-scroll.html");
   </script>
 <head>
 ```